APPLIED DIETETICS - 2022/3

 1. Case Study Report: students will be given a case study and write an assessment and care plan report following the Model and Process for Dietetic Practice

 Formative assessment and feedback

-Students will get immediate feedback from the class exercises in checking their responses to questions.
-They also undertake a role play where immediate feedback is given on their clinical reasoning and communication skills.
+- Surrey Student Dietitian Clinic -- a role play session where immediate feedback is given on their clinical reasoning and communication skills.